 Bochum – Valencia, April 4, 2023 – The Centre for EU-Asia Connectivity (CEAC) and the Comenius Centre Educatiu are delighted to announce their partnership aimed at creating traineeships (work placements, internships) opportunities for undergraduate students.

-In order to further increase the international exposure, staff mobility, and opportunities professional development available to undergraduate students, the two higher education institutions have announced a new collaboration.
+In order to further increase the international exposure, staff mobility, and opportunities for professional development available to undergraduate students, the two higher education institutions have announced a new collaboration.
 Under the Erasmus+ programme, this partnership is expected to provide students with a more comprehensive and seamless internship and staff mobility experience abroad by leveraging the strengths and resources of each institution.
-By working together, the institutions wish to broaden the range of internship opportunities available to students, as well as to provide them with the support and guidance necessary to succeed in their chosen field.
-By doing a traineeship abroad, students can greatly improve their knowledge, skills, and competences that will help them in their future career.
+By working together, the institutions wish to broaden the range of internship opportunities available to students, as well as to provide them with the support and guidance necessary to succeed in their chosen fields.
+By doing a traineeship abroad, students can greatly improve their knowledge, skills, and competencies that will help them in their future careers.

 During the visit to CEAC and RUB, Mr. Pau Romero, Managing Board Secretary and Vocational Training Lecturer, and Prof. Dr. Sebastian Bersick, Director of CEAC, met and formalised the partnership.
 They both highlighted the many benefits of the partnership and shared a similar vision for providing students with internship opportunities abroad.
 At the heart of the partnership is a shared commitment to providing students with the tools they need to thrive in an increasingly globalised and interconnected world.
 CEAC will provide a number of internship opportunities for Comenius’ students to finalise their studies, with the aim to stimulate and deepen students’ exchanges, enhance international working culture, and promote interdisciplinary teams.
 By facilitating internships abroad, the Comenius Centre Educatiu aims to support students to develop cross-cultural communication and collaboration skills.
 Both institutions will also work together to provide students with the support and guidance they need to succeed in their internships.